stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 qualities became manifest despite their unbelievable antiquity.

   But whatever had happened, it was hideous and revolting enough.
-Perhaps I had better put squeamishness aside and tell the worst at last&mdash;though with a categorical statement of opinion, based on the first-hand observations and most rigid deductions of both Danforth and myself, that the then missing Gedney was in no way responsible for the loathsome horrors we found.
+Perhaps I had better put squeamishness aside and tell the worst at last--though with a categorical statement of opinion, based on the first-hand observations and most rigid deductions of both Danforth and myself, that the then missing Gedney was in no way responsible for the loathsome horrors we found.
 I have said that the bodies were frightfully mangled.
 Now I must add that some were incised and subtracted from in the most curious, cold-blooded, and inhuman fashion.
 It was the same with dogs and men.
-All the healthier, fatter bodies, quadrupedal or bipedal, had had their most solid masses of tissue cut out and removed, as by a careful butcher; and around them was a strange sprinkling of salt&mdash;taken from the ravaged provision-chests on the planes&mdash;which conjured up the most horrible associations.
-The thing had occurred in one of the crude a&euml;roplane shelters from which the plane had been dragged out, and subsequent winds had effaced all tracks which could have supplied any plausible theory.
+All the healthier, fatter bodies, quadrupedal or bipedal, had had their most solid masses of tissue cut out and removed, as by a careful butcher; and around them was a strange sprinkling of salt--taken from the ravaged provision-chests on the planes--which conjured up the most horrible associations.
+The thing had occurred in one of the crude aëroplane shelters from which the plane had been dragged out, and subsequent winds had effaced all tracks which could have supplied any plausible theory.
 Scattered bits of clothing, roughly slashed from the human incision-subjects, hinted no clues.
-It is useless to bring up the half-impression of certain faint snow-prints in one shielded corner of the ruined enclosure&mdash;because that impression did not concern human prints at all, but was clearly mixed up with all the talk of fossil prints which poor Lake had been giving throughout the preceding weeks.
-One had to be careful of one&rsquo;s imagination in the lee of those overshadowing mountains of madness.
+It is useless to bring up the half-impression of certain faint snow-prints in one shielded corner of the ruined enclosure--because that impression did not concern human prints at all, but was clearly mixed up with all the talk of fossil prints which poor Lake had been giving throughout the preceding weeks.
+One had to be careful of one's imagination in the lee of those overshadowing mountains of madness.

   As I have indicated, Gedney and one dog turned out to be missing in the end.
 When we came on that terrible shelter we had missed two dogs and two men; but the fairly unharmed dissecting tent, which we entered after investigating the monstrous graves, had something to reveal.
 It was not as Lake had left it, for the covered parts of the primal monstrosity had been removed from the improvised table.
-Indeed, we had already realised that one of the six imperfect and insanely buried things we had found&mdash;the one with the trace of a peculiarly hateful odour&mdash;must represent the collected sections of the entity which Lake had tried to analyse.
+Indeed, we had already realised that one of the six imperfect and insanely buried things we had found--the one with the trace of a peculiarly hateful odour--must represent the collected sections of the entity which Lake had tried to analyse.
 On and around that laboratory table were strown other things, and it did not take long for us to guess that those things were the carefully though oddly and inexpertly dissected parts of one man and one dog.
-I shall spare the feelings of survivors by omitting mention of the man&rsquo;s identity.
-Lake&rsquo;s anatomical instruments were missing, but there were evidences of their careful cleansing.
+I shall spare the feelings of survivors by omitting mention of the man's identity.
+Lake's anatomical instruments were missing, but there were evidences of their careful cleansing.
 The gasoline stove was also gone, though around it we found a curious litter of matches.
 We buried the human parts beside the other ten men, and the canine parts with the other 35 dogs.
 Concerning the bizarre smudges on the laboratory table, and on the jumble